emsifa/stuble/README.md

 ## USAGE EXAMPLE

-Before we get started, you need to know that stuble scan stubs file from 2 locations.
+Before we get started, you need to know that stuble scan stubs files from 2 locations.

 1. Local source: `stubs` directory wherever you want to use `stuble` command.
 2. Global source: path that defined in STUBS_PATH variable.